- Download our Moving to Austria Guide (PDF)

 Finding work in Austria

-Austria is often thought of as old-fashioned and, besides searching online, it's worth trying traditional job-hunting routes.
+Austria is often considered old fashioned, and besides searching online, it's worth trying traditional job-hunting routes.

-Online job sites and classifieds are always a good starting point, along with social-networking sites such as LinkedIn.
-Employers also advertise in print publications and make use of the comprehensive services of the Arbeitsmarktservice (Public Employment Service).
-The latter is a highly informative resource that expats can use to familiarise themselves with Austria's labour laws, work contracts and application tips.
+Online job sites and classifieds are always good starting points, along with social networking sites such as LinkedIn.
+Employers also advertise in print publications and use the comprehensive services of the Arbeitsmarktservice (Public Employment Service).
+The Public Employment Service is an informative resource that you can use to familiarise yourself with Austria's labour laws, employment contracts, and application tips.

-Expats applying for work in Austria should draft both their letter of application (a cover letter) and their resume in German unless otherwise specified by the position in question.
-This is the official language and lingua franca of the country, though English is the dominant corporate language.
+We recommend drafting your letter of application (cover letter) and resume in German unless the position specifies otherwise.
+This is the country's official language and lingua franca, though English is the dominant corporate language.

 Work culture in Austria

-On a higher level, Austrian work culture prides itself on the concept of Sozialpartnerschaft, or social partnership, which promotes cooperation and dialogue in matters relating to industrial relations.
-It is important for entrepreneurs and business owners to work closely and cooperate with local business partners and Austrian subsidiary companies.
+On a higher level, Austrian work culture prides itself on the concept of Sozialpartnerschaft, or social partnership, which promotes cooperation and dialogue in industrial relations.
+Entrepreneurs and business owners must work closely and cooperate with local business partners and Austrian subsidiary companies.

 Expat Health Insurance